 If you believe that the Council has not complied with your Data Protection rights, you can also complain to the Information Commissioner.

 You have some obligations under your employment contract to provide the Council with data.
 In particular, you are required to report absences from work and may be required to provide information about disciplinary or other matters under the implied duty of good faith.
 You may also have to provide the Council with data in order to exercise your statutory rights, such as in relation to statutory leave entitlements.
 Failing to provide the data may mean that you are unable to exercise your statutory rights.

 Certain information, such as contact details, your right to work in the UK and payment details, have to be provided to enable the Council to enter a contract of employment with you.
 If you do not provide other information, this will hinder the Council's ability to administer the rights and obligations arising as a result of the employment relationship efficiently.

-In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, such as next of kin data, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact the Council’s DPO.
-Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.
+In the limited circumstances where you may have provided your consent to the collection you have the right to withdraw your consent for that specific processing at any time.
+For example the processing and transfer of your personal information for a specific purpose, such as next of kin data.
+To request withdrawal of your consent please contact the Council’s DPO who will advise you if this can be done and when it is complete or advise you if we have another legitimate basis in law.

 8 Who to contact

 8.1 If you would like further information about how we use your personal information, or you wish to exercise one of your data rights or you wish to complain about the use of your personal information please contact the Data Protection Officer.